dorukhansergin/starter-academic/content/authors/admin/_index.md

 title: Nurettin Dorukhan Sergin
 email: "dorukhan.sergin@gmail.com"
 ---
-Dorukhan is a Graduate Research Assistant at ASU's School of Computing, Information and Decision Systems Engineering (CIDSE).
-He is currently at the "all but dissertation" stage of his doctoral program at  He's expected to receive his degree in the Summer of 2021.
+I am a Graduate Research Assistant at ASU's School of Computing, Information and Decision Systems Engineering (CIDSE).
+I am currently at the "all but dissertation" stage of my doctoral degree.
+I am expected to receive his degree in the Summer of 2021.

-He interned at Apple as a Machine Learning Engineer between June and December of 2020 where he built machine learning and computer vision solutions for the factory floor.
+I interned at Apple Inc. as a Machine Learning Engineer between June and December of 2020 where I built machine learning and computer vision solutions for the factory floor.

-Throughout his doctorate, he did research in a number of areas.
-His major research focuses on the use of deep (probabilistic) neural networks in the context of statistical process control and fault classification in manufacturing settings.
-His work appeared in IEEE CASE 2019 and INFORMS 2020.
+Throughout my doctorate, I did research in a number of areas.
+My major research focuses on the use of deep (probabilistic) neural networks in the context of statistical process control and fault classification in manufacturing settings.
+My work appeared in IEEE CASE 2019 and INFORMS 2020.

-He also worked on tensor decomposition techniques to model complex spatiotemporal systems.
-A related conference paper where he co-authored appeared in AAAI 2020.
+I also worked on tensor decomposition techniques to model complex spatiotemporal systems.
+A related conference paper where I co-authored appeared in AAAI 2020.

-During his M.S. degree in Bogazici University he worked as a Graduate Research Assistant in the European Union funded [ARTS Project](http://acceleratingtransitions.eu), which aims to understand and empower grassroots organizations that promote carbon-neutral lifestyle in European cities.
-For this project, he built computational social simulation tools and serious games to facilitate policy discussions.
-For his dissertation, he took pivoted from simulation to machine learning and focused on the problem of multivariate time-series classification.
+During my M.S. degree in Bogazici University I worked as a Graduate Research Assistant in the European Union funded [ARTS Project](http://acceleratingtransitions.eu), which aims to understand the role of and empower grassroots organizations that promote carbon-neutral lifestyle in European cities.
+The project is dear to my heart as I am personally quite concerned about climate change.
+For this project, I built computational social simulation tools and serious games to facilitate policy discussions.

+For my dissertation, I pivoted from simulation to machine learning and focused on the problem of multivariate time-series classification.

+Ever since I first capsized in a bathtub-sized [Optimist](https://en.wikipedia.org/wiki/Optimist_(dinghy)) when I was a little kid on my first day of sailing, it has been my favorite pastime activity.
+I also proudly served as a board member at [Bogazici University Sailing and Maritime Society](http://yelken.boun.edu.tr) throughout my undergrad.
+That gave me opportunity to spread the love by teaching people sailing both on the water and in front of the blackboard.

+Other than sailing, I like reading about a wide rang of topics, from philosophy to politics, history, and art; and thereby understand all of them better by hopefully drawing connections between them.